 He has been at the forefront of innovation at U.S. utility and

-regulatory organizations, and has conducted large, complex studies
+regulatory organizations, and has managed large, complex studies

 such as the U.S. National Power Grid Study and National

 Electric Reliability Study.
 He has testified in regulatory